16 Top-Rated Beaches in England

 2. Fistral Beach

 The UK's premier surfing destination, Fistral Beach enjoys legendary status among water sports enthusiasts.
 Straw-blonde sand; world-class waves; and a picturesque setting put this beach in a league of its own.
+Not surprisingly, it tops the list of the best beaches in England.

 A year-round destination, Fistral is at its most vibrant and animated during the summer months.
-This is when you can fully appreciate the leisure amenities geared towards beach-goers and the pro-surfer, anything from trendy boutiques stocked with colorful beachwear to the funky restaurants lining the boardwalk, including an eatery named for British celebrity chef Rick Stein.
+This is when you can fully appreciate the leisure amenities geared towards beachgoers and the pro-surfer, anything from trendy boutiques stocked with colorful beachwear to the funky restaurants lining the boardwalk, including an eatery named for British celebrity chef Rick Stein.

 Home to the UK Pro Surf Tour, Fistral also welcomes novices eager to hone their surfing technique: the family-run Fistral Beach Surf School is renowned for its coaching methods, and they'll have you up and hanging 10 in no time at all!
 Known as the "home of British surfing," this establishment boasts multiple rentals and lessons for surfers of all ages and abilities.